JackT-C/WrapChecker/README.md

 - ✅ Automatically displays today's wrap
 - 📆 Shows wraps for all days of the week
-- 🔔 Optional daily reminder notifications
-- 🌙 Clean, simple dark-themed UI
+- 🌙 Clean, simple UI
-- 🕸️ Works offline after first load (if local data is used)
+- 🕸️ Works offline after first load

 ---